-Do Not Encrypt SCSI or RAID Hard Disks
+6.6 Do Not Encrypt SCSI Hard Disks

-Encryption of SCSI and RAID hard disks is not supported.
-If you target a SCSI or RAID hard disk for encryption, the device becomes unbootable.
-To recover the device, you must use a use a bootable operating system CD (or Windows PE) to delete the ZENworks (NAC) partition created when the policy was applied.
+Encryption of SCSI hard disks is not supported.
+If you target a SCSI hard disk for encryption, the device becomes unbootable.
+To recover the device, you must use a use a bootable operating system CD (or Windows PE or Bart PE) to delete the ZENworks (NAC) partition created when the policy was applied.

-If possible, you should disable or uninstall the Full Disk Encryption Agent on devices with SCSI or RAID hard disks.
-For instructions, see "Uninstalling the Full Disk Encryption Agent" in the ZENworks Full Disk Encryption Agent Reference.
+If possible, you should disable or uninstall the Full Disk Encryption Agent on devices with SCSI hard disks.
+For instructions, see "Uninstalling the Full Disk Encryption Agent" in the ZENworks 11 SP2 Full Disk Encryption Agent Reference.

-Make Sure the ERI File is Uploaded to the ZENworks Server
+6.7 Make Sure the ERI File is Uploaded to the ZENworks Server